Skip to content

 The AMS Instruments

 Accelerator mass spectrometry, or AMS, is a method of radiocarbon analysis where atoms of 14C contained in a sample are directly counted.
-The current NOSAMS accelerator, the CFAMS instrument, was built and commissioned in 2006-2007.
-It is constructed around a National Electrostatics Corporation 500 kV pelletron accelerator.
-A bounced injection system with a modified MC-SNICS ion source as well as a microwave gas ion source are drawn on the left, and the high energy mass spectrometer and particle detection system is on the right.
+The main NOSAMS AMS system was commissioned in 2006, and modified in 2024.
+It utilizes a modified National Electrostatics Corporation MC-SNICS ion source, a bounced injection system, and a National Electrostatics Corporation 500 kV pelletron accelerator.

 NOSAMS MIni CArbon DAting System (MICADAS)